 - Set Insert Apply Mode to Replace (in the Insert group)

-Inserting clips with alpha in Avid – Workflow B:
+Inserting clips with alpha in Avid – Apply to Background Workflow:

 - Stack the video background on the track above the native title matte or BCC Title Studio